vault27/Foundation/paloalto.md

 - Change Summary
 - Validate Commit

+**Locks**

+- ?

+**Pushing to firewalls**

+- Push all changes OR only incremental - made by me or other admin - it is not connected with scope
+- Configure Push Scope - Edit Selections
+- Merge with device candidate config - ?
+- Include Device and Network templates - ?
+- Force template values - ?
+- No Default Selections - ?
+- Validate Device Group Push
+- Validate Template Push

 **Import firewall configs to Panorama**

 - You cannot manage the setting through both Panorama and the firewall.
 If you want to exclude certain firewall settings from Panorama management, you can either: